zellwk/zellwk.com/src/posts/2021-01-27-simple-real-word-regex.md

   <img src="/images/2021/real-world-regex/replaced.png" alt="">
 </figure>

 Fixing this is easy.
 We can use a regular expression with a `g` flag.
-The `g` flag signifies "greedy", allows the regular expression to match all occurrences of the specified value.
+The `g` flag signifies "global", allows the regular expression to match all occurrences of the specified value.

 In this case, we need to escape `[` and `]` with a `\` because square brackets mean something in regular expressions.
 The escape character tells the regular expression we're literally searching for `[` and `]` characters.